jgabrielygalan/proofsofconcept/README.md

 proofsofconcept
 ===============

-Space for proofs of concept
+Repository for proofs of concept.
+I will use this as a repository to test things, technologies, first steps of a new project, before upgrading to its own repository.